Each region of Florida has its own unique charms.

-The West Coast – Tampa, St. Petersburg, Clearwater, Bradenton, and Sarasota are the biggest populations centers in this region of the state.
+The West Coast – Tampa, St. Petersburg, Clearwater, Bradenton, and Sarasota are the biggest population centers in this region of the state.
 This area is also very popular with residents and retirees from the Midwest who are able to shoot right down I-75 to get here.

 Southwest Florida – Southwest Florida which includes Naples, Marco Island, and Fort Myers, is extremely popular due to its proximity to the tranquil Gulf of Mexico and relaxing beaches.
 Most retirement communities in Southwest Florida are very upscale.

 The East Coast – This region includes Ormond Beach, Daytona Beach, Port Orange, New Smyrna, Titusville, Melbourne, and Cocoa Beach.
-This popular retirement community destination is growing rapidly not only because of Northerners retiring there, but also because of people moving up from South Florida.
+This popular retirement community destination is growing rapidly not only because of Northerners retiring there but also because of people moving up from South Florida.

-South Florida – Southeast Florida has been one of the nation’s all-time most sought after retirement community locations.
+South Florida – Southeast Florida has been one of the nation’s all-time most sought-after retirement community locations.
 The most popular destinations include Port St. Lucie, Delray Beach, Boca Raton, and West Palm Beach.

-Panhandle/Northwest Florida – This region includes popular retirement destinations like Destin, Panama City Beach, Pensacola, and is quickly becoming even more popular with the development of Latitude Margaritaville Watersound.
+Panhandle/Northwest Florida – This region includes popular retirement destinations like Destin, Panama City Beach, and Pensacola, and is quickly becoming even more popular with the development of Latitude Margaritaville Watersound.

 For Additional Reading…

 Florida Trend is one of my favorite sources of information about Florida.